Insulation Layer

 My Choice

 I live in the San Francisco Bay Area which has particularly mild weather.
 I have found that a hoody made from 90gsm Polartec Alpha Direct (Macpac Nitro Hoody) is the perfect insulation for our conditions.
 It offers very little insulation when uncovered (especially when the wind is blowing or even air movement from walking) but can be surprisingly warm when worn with a wind blocking shell, making it an excellent active insulation for stop and start activities when combined with a shell.
-Merino tee + Nitro Hoody + Shell, hoods on, kept me warm to around 40F when walking at a slow pace on level ground in the shade, and comfortable in warmer weather by venting (or removing) the shell.
+Merino tee + Nitro Hoody + Shell, hoods on, keeps me warm to around 40F when static, in colder conditions when I am active, and comfortable in warmer weather by venting the shell.
 I have a Montbell Plasma 1000 Vest (Cumulus Minilite much better value) which extends my comfort range to cover all the conditions I regularly encounter.
-I also have a Patagonia Micro Puff Hoody (iclo ~1.3, slightly less than Montbell Plasma Jacket) which extends my comfort by roughly 25F that gets used in colder conditions such as winters in the Sierras or I am going to be facing cool & continuously wet conditions.
+I also have a Patagonia Micro Puff Hoody (iclo ~1.3, 2x a basic fleece, about the same as MH Ghostwhisper, around 2/3 Montbell Plasma Alpine Parka) which extends my comfort by roughly 25F.
+I layer it over it my hoody in colder conditions such as winters in the Sierras or when I am dressed up in the city and need something that easily goes over a suit.
+I used to do a lot more winter trips.
+Back then my insulation was Patagonia R.5 heavy base, R1 hoody, a high loft vest, and some sort of high loft parka.

 Down